-Communications and office supplies - Communications expense includes costs for telecommunication and data transmission, primarily for obtaining third-party market data information.
-For the year ended December 31, 2020, communications and office supplies expense increased 11.7% to \$164.7 million from \$147.4 million in 2019.
+Communications and office supplies - For the year ended December 31, 2020, communications and office supplies expense increased 11.7% to \$164.7 million from \$147.4 million in 2019.
 The increase is primarily attributable to higher communication and quote equipment expenses and shipping costs associated with the continued growth of our business.